 - eGift card image: minimum 640 × 400 px; max 5 MB

-Best Cross-Platform Workflow
+Best Cross-Platform Workflow for U.S. Delivery Apps

 The most common operator mistake is trying to upload the same exact image everywhere.
 That usually creates awkward crops.
 Instead, use one master photo and export platform-specific versions.